xiaofeiyu0723/EasyLight/analyze notes/Signal sequence.md

 //         __ __ __          ↑↑    __ __ __ ++
 ```

-The 9B seems like a FACTORY CODE?
+~~The 9B seems like a FACTORY CODE?~~

-Even if a command is identical **except for this part**
+~~Even if a command is identical **except for this part**~~

-It will be considered unauthorized by the controller
+~~It will be considered unauthorized by the controller~~

+--

 I have try to change the 9B to 9C

-When Use Gateway, everything is OK
+~~When Use Gateway, everything is OK~~

-But when I try to use this 9C to bind a switch to the gateway
+~~But when I try to use this 9C to bind a switch to the gateway~~

-It can bind successfully (the LED on the controller will flash and then turn off)
+~~It can bind successfully (the LED on the controller will flash and then turn off)~~

+~~But the switch can not control the light~~

-But the switch can not control the light
+The switch which can not control the light seems like not affected by the 9C

+Accidentally, I found that the 9B may also lead to the same issue

+In this case, I Send Switch Unbind Command (08 02), and then Send Switch Bind Command (08 01), it finally works.